 WHAT SHOULD I BEWARE OF WHEN LAMINATING?

-While the benefits certainly outweigh the negatives, there are considerations when chosing to laminate your paper products.
+While the benefits certainly outweigh the negatives, there are considerations when choosing to laminate your paper products.

 Are my corporate colours important?
 Something often overlooked is the slightly milky finish characteristic of a matt laminate.
 If clothing or corporate colours are critical opt for a gloss laminate instead.